cdl-geneseo/geneseo-dictionary/P/Pwn.md

 # Pwn

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pwn

 Created by  Unknown User (lah15), last modified by  Unknown User (afl1) on Nov 20, 2012

 (v.) \p-own\ to beat another person completely in any type of competition; “We got pwned in our flag football game yesterday.
 The other team won 25-3!”
 A similar definition can be found in the Urban Dictionary.
 Submitted 2010.
 Usage is not specific to Geneseo.
 Hanson. (obsolete 2012).